Mission

 About us

-The unpaid board consists of Maarten Verhoeven (chair), Daphne Gouweloos (secretary) and Rianne Vermeulen (treasurer).
+The unpaid board consists of Maarten Verhoeven (Chair), Michael van den Berg (Secretary) and Rianne Vermeulen (Treasurer).

 Thanks to our contributors we can do this great work.